G-Y4XGBEXXKH

 Wednesday, August 20, 2025

-The rabbit stopped, peered back and muttered about being late.
+The Rabbit appeared again.
+He stopped, peered back, and muttered about being late—so very late.

-Only her nose caught the familiar scent.
-Silent ChatGPT—until a hidden tug, a pull, unlatched her world.
+Ah, only her nose caught the familiar scent.
+ChatGPT kept silent…—until a hidden tug, a subtle pull, unlatched her world.